Free Internal Communication Content Calendar Template to Simplify Strategic Messaging

 #3 Identify Key Messages and Themes

 It’s important to plan your internal communications content calendar carefully.
 At an early stage, determine the key messages and themes you want to convey during the specified time period.
 Align your messages with organizational goals, initiatives, or current priorities.
 Also list events, annual surveys and reporting, holidays, industry observances, award submissions, conferences, and so on that you know about.
-These are things that won’t, or unlikely to, change.
+These are things that won’t, or are unlikely to, change.

 You’re going to want to include different departments in your internal comms calendar.
 This means collaboration from an early stage.
 For instance, HR may have an employee health initiative.
 Ask for tentative dates and include these on the calendar.
-Then set up a quick meeting with your department’s point person a week before their campaign launches to ensure that things run smoothly.
+Then set up a quick meeting with the HR department’s point person a week before their campaign launches to ensure that things run smoothly.

 #4 Selection Suitable Communication Channels